Aerex0/24154022_CSOC_INFOSEC/README.md

 - This same rule applies to all the commands i implemented and i wish i could have made it more which i will now for my own learning.
 ---

+### 🔴 Task 4: **Sorting Routine **
+- I became focused in other tasks as they were more exciting and since i have implemented this sorting a lot of times in CP and my 2nd semester exams as i really didn't do it although i know it may cost me points.

 ## ✅ Final Thoughts

 This set of CSOC tasks helped me dive deep into: